Harsh-1618/reinforcement-learning-tictactoe/README.md

 ### Getting started:
 1. **Cloning the repo**:
 You can clone the repo by typing `git clone https://github.com/Harsh-1618/reinforcement_learning_tictactoe.git` in the terminal.
-After cloning, type `python main.py` to run the game.
+After cloning, you need to install dependencies with `pip install -r requirements.txt`.
+Finally, type `python main.py` to run the game.
 2. **Running executable file**:
 Or after cloning, you can just run `main.exe` by double clicking it if you're on windows.